-Although incentives will no longer be offered after December 31st, PWP staff will continue to assist customers who are interested in installing solar photovoltaic systems in their home or business
+Although incentives are no longer offered, PWP staff will continue to assist customers who are interested in installing solar photovoltaic systems in their home or business.

 Installing a solar energy system is a complicated decision.
 We’ve assembled some resources to help you decide if solar is right for your property.

 Installing solar is a big investment.
 If you are considering adding a solar energy system to your home to generate electricity it is important to consider the size of the system, the return on your investment, the difference between a leased and owned system and more.
 Take a moment to read Solar Power For Your Home to help you explore the various options and help you make a well-informed decision.
 PWP has also compiled a PDF map of all the solar installations in Pasadena as of June 2016.

 Invest in Energy Efficiency Before Solar